Qarj/WebImblaze/MANUAL.md

 Creates the constant {BASEURL1} which can be used in test cases (see 'Variables and Constants' section below).
 This works in the same way as the 'baseurl' example above.
-####baseurl2
-Creates the constant {BASEURL2} which can be used in test cases (see 'Variables and Constants' section below).
-This works in the same way as the 'baseurl' example above.

 ... and so on up to ...